jhudson8/art/README.md

 This is a movie about a fictional digital currency called ART.
 It is of high quality but not easily purchased and has no more value than the drawing shown before.

-Like the drawing before, the director gives 5 stpes, each with a 10x increase in value if they are reached.
+Like the drawing before, the director gives 5 steps, each with a 10x increase in value if they are reached.
 With intestellar-like flashbacks showing how these steps were reached.
 Each milestone is very difficult but, in movie logic, possible given the success of the previous steps.

 ### Step 1: ART is now worth $10